 2 ways to make part of a WordPress site private

 In this section, we’re going to cover how to make specific parts of a WordPress site private.
+I'll show you how to do everything step-by-step.
 There are 2 ways that you can do this:

 - Via the features available in WordPress.